Research insights

 Higher paying jobs

 Here we come to the crunch: the numbers.
 The truth is that many high-paying jobs require the possession of a college degree as a minimum qualification for entry and that graduates with a college degree simply have access to a wider range of jobs, including those that have an entire suite of benefits and monetary gains: higher salaries, better benefits, and opportunities for climbing up the ladder of advancement.
-Research on educational attainment has consistently recognised that college graduates certainly earn more over a lifetime than those who didn’t go to college and didn’t progress beyond their high school diploma.
+Research on educational attainment has consistently recognized that college graduates certainly earn more over a lifetime than those who didn’t go to college and didn’t progress beyond their high school diploma.
 From information published by the Bureau of Labor Statistics, we can see that the average weekly income for a staff member with a bachelor's degree was $1,305, in 2020, compared to $781 for those who had only gained a high school diploma.
 Once you reach the heights of a master’s degree, the average salary rises to $1,434 per week, and for even more advanced degrees, like doctorates, the earnings jump even higher.

 Greater economic stability for life